Conditions

 (2) The goods remain our property until the purchase price has been paid in full.

-§ 5 warranty
+§ 5 Warranty

 (1) The statutory warranty rights apply.

 (2) In the case of used items, claims for defects are excluded if the defect only becomes apparent one year after delivery of the item.
-If the defect appears within one year of delivery of the item, claims for defects can be asserted within the statutory limitation period of two years from delivery of the item.
+If the defect becomes apparent within one year of delivery of the item, claims for defects can be asserted within the statutory limitation period of two years from delivery of the item.
 The above restriction does not apply:

-- culpably caused damage attributable to us from injury to life, limb or health and other damage caused intentionally or through gross negligence;
+- culpably caused damage attributable to us resulting from injury to life, limb or health and other damage caused intentionally or through gross negligence;

-§ 6 Choice of law, place of performance, place of jurisdiction
+§ 6 Choice of Law, Place of Performance, Place of Jurisdiction

 (3) The provisions of the UN Sales Convention expressly do not apply.

 II.
-Customer information
+Customer Information

-1. Identity of the seller
+1. Identity of Seller

 Optionata GmbH

-Kurfürstendamm 194
+Kurfurstendamm 194

 10707 Berlin